turingschool/backend-curriculum-site/module2/lessons/authentication.md

 resources :users, only: [:new]
 ```

--If we run our test again we'll get this succession of errors:
+If we run our test again we'll get this succession of errors:

 ```bash
 Failure/Error: click_on "Sign Up to Be a User"